8 Amazing Email Promotions You Actually Open

 Why it works: Bright graphics, a clear call to action and highlighted discount.
 Babbel communicates the offer right off the top to grab your attention so you know how much you can save.

-Tactic: The email text is friendly, funny and most importantly, personalized.
-Brightly coloured call to action buttons are a great way to direct customers to their offer.
+The email text is friendly, funny and most importantly, personalized.
+Brightly colored call-to-action buttons are a great way to direct customers to their offer.

 Why it works: Although text-heavy and with a fairly boring layout, readers first get access to a report, valuable information and finally the coupon code at the bottom.